Setting File Sharing Permissions on mDisk

 FAQs

-Yes, Setting File Sharing Permissions on mDisk allows assigning read-only, edit, delete, and full control access based on user roles.
+Yes, Setting File Sharing Permissions on mDisk allows Read-Only, Edit, Delete, and Full Control access.

-What are the benefits of Role-Based Access Control (RBAC) on mDisk?
+What is Role-Based Access Control (RBAC) in mDisk?

-What is the best way to enhance file security on mDisk?
+What are the best practices for secure file sharing on mDisk?